gds-operations/vcloud-core/CONTRIBUTING.md

 ## In order for a pull request to be accepted, it MUST

-- Include at least one test (unless it is documentation or refactoring)
+- Include at least one test (unless it is documentation or refactoring).
+If you have any questions about how to write tests, please ask us, we will be happy to help
 - Follow our [Git style guide](https://github.com/alphagov/styleguides/blob/master/git.md)
 - Include a clear summary in the pull request comments as to what the change is and why you are making it